 Oracle has been a proud sponsor of Giants Enterprises – the wholly-owned subsidiary of the Giants responsible for the non-baseball and special events for the organization.
 The annual Oracle OpenWorld CloudFest concerts have been hosted at the stadium for the past three years.

 Giants Enterprises also delivered the Official Spectator Experience for the 34th America’s Cup held in San Francisco in 2013, which Oracle Team USA won.
 Giants Enterprises commercialized the three-month international sailing event for the first time in its 160-year history by creating shore-line ticketed products, producing customized hospitality packages, developing a spectator-boat license program and managing end-to-end sales, customer service and event execution.
 An integrated marketing campaign delivered sold-out dates, record-breaking sales and incremental revenue through dynamic pricing.
+So, if you want to get some Yankees tickets, you have to be faster and get them earlier before they sell out.

 The Oracle Cloud offers complete SaaS application suites for ERP, HCM and CX, plus best-in-class database Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) from data centers throughout the Americas, Europe and Asia.
 For more information about Oracle (NYSE: ORCL), please visit us at www.oracle.com.